GoogleChrome/developer.chrome.com/site/en/articles/long-animation-frames/index.md

 authors:
   - tunetheweb
   - nrosenthal
-date: 2023-08-20
+date: 2023-08-21
-#updated: 2023-08-20
+#updated: 2023-08-21
-hero: image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/uYTX08MvUTagNuuo4rrn.jpg
-alt: A loaf of bread
 tags:
   - performance
   - origin-trials
   - chrome-116
 ---

 The [Long Animation Frames API](https://github.com/w3c/longtasks/blob/main/loaf-explainer.md) (or LoAF) is a new proposal from the Chrome team to update the [Long Tasks API](https://w3c.github.io/longtasks/) to provide better understanding of slow user interface (UI) updates.
 This can be useful to identify slow animation frame updates which are likely to affect the pending [Interaction to Next Paint (INP)](https://web.dev/inp/) Core Web Vital metric which measures responsiveness, or to identify other UI jank which affects [smoothness](https://web.dev/smoothness/).

 The API is available as an origin trial from Chrome 116 for developers to provide feedback on.

 ## The Long Tasks API

-Before we get into the Long Animation Frames API, let's look at the existing Long Tasks API which has been available in Chrome for some time now.
-It allows you to monitor for **long tasks**, or tasks that occupy the main thread for 50ms.
+The Long Animation Frames API is an alternative to the existing Long Tasks API which has been available in Chrome for some time now.
+As its name suggests, the Long Task API allows you to monitor for **long tasks**, or tasks that occupy the main thread for 50ms.
 This can be monitored using the [`PerformanceLongTaskTiming`](https://developer.mozilla.org/docs/Web/API/PerformanceLongTaskTiming) interface, with a `PeformanceObserver`:

 ```js
 const observer = new PerformanceObserver((list) => {